rackerlabs/docs-dedicated-networking/load-balancer/api-docs/getting-started/concepts.rst

 backend device like a web server.
 Nodes are the base configuration object when creating a virtual server.

-In a |F5|, a node is added automatically when you add a member to a pool.
+In an |F5|, a node is added automatically when you add a member to a pool.

 .. _event-concept: